johnrm174/model-railway-signalling/README.md

-                        Note that the callback function returns (item_id, callback type) reverse:bool - If the switching logic is to be reversed - Default is False fpl:bool - If the point is to have a Facing point lock (FPL) - Default is False (no FPL) also_switch:int - the Id of another point that is to be automatically switched with this point - Default is none auto:bool - If the point is to be fully automatic (e.g switched by another point - Default is False.
+                        Note that the callback function returns (item_id, callback type) reverse:bool - If the switching logic is to be reversed - Default is False fpl:bool - If the point is to have a Facing point lock (FPL) - Default is False (no FPL) also_switch:int - the Id of another point to automatically switch with this point - Default none auto:bool - If the point is to be fully automatic (e.g switched by another point - Default False.

 lock_point(*point_id) - use for point/signal interlocking (multiple Point_IDs can be specified)